NVL-Lab/NVL-Lab.github.io/index.md

 {% capture text %}

 Interested in meeting the faces behind our research?
-Our team will be comprised of passionate researchers, scientists, engineers, and professionals from diverse backgrounds.
+Our team consists of passionate researchers, scientists, engineers, and professionals from diverse backgrounds.
 Click through and say say hello to our team!

 {%
   include button.html